-The resolution of a projector, which is largely responsible for the quality (how clear the image is) of the image, is measured in the same manner as a screen: the number of pixels across by the number of pixels down, for example, 1920 x 1080.
+The resolution of a projector, which is mainly responsible for the quality (how clear the image is) of the image, is measured in the same manner as a screen: the number of pixels across by the number of pixels down, for example, 1920 x 1080.

-- Can display picture to a large group of people.
+- Can be viewed by a large group of people in a large venue.

 - Not as bright as a monitor so the room must be darkened.

 - Does not offer the same clarity as a high-resolution monitor (generally has a lower resolution than a high-end monitor).

 - Not suited to a small venue (needs to be a minimum distance from the surface it is to be projected onto).

-- Aspect ration not always suitable for certain uses, e.g. widescreen movies.
+- The aspect ratio is not always suitable for certain uses, e.g. widescreen movies.

 - Lower contrast ratio than a monitor